-- A clearinghouse electronic acknow ledgement indicating claim was electronically accepted by Commonw ealth Care Alliance; and - A provider's electronic submission sheet that contains all the following identifiers: - patient name; - provider name; - date of service to match Explanation of Payment (EOP)/claim(s) in question; - prior submission bill dates; and - Commonw ealth Care Alliance product name or line of business.
+- A clearinghouse electronic acknowledgement indicating claim was electronically accepted by Commonwealth Care Alliance; and - A provider's electronic submission sheet that contains all the following identifiers: - Patient name - Provider name - Date of service to match Explanation of Payment (EOP)/claim(s) in question - Prior submission bill dates - Commonwealth Care Alliance product name or line of business

-Checking Claim Status

-Once you are a registered user, providers may check claims status, member eligibility, and provider status through the CCA Provider Portal and/or the EZ NET Online Claims Web Portal.
-All other providers requesting information on the status of a claim, including clarification of any Explanation of Payment code, must call Claims Customer Service at 800-306-0732.

-Web Portals

-Commonw ealth Care Alliance offers two secure web portals where providers can obtain access to claim status, member eligibility, and other options.

-CCA Provider Portal: CCA offers a secure Provider Portal, where active and participating providers, provider groups, hospitals, and ancillaries may register to obtain access to member eligibility and authorization status; to access and dow nload CCA documentation, forms, and templates; to access the EZNet Online Claims Web Portal; and to access Explanation of Payments.
+For Dates of Service: Through March 31, 2023 For Dates of Service: April 1, 2023 - Onward Checking Claim Status Once you are a registered user, providers may check claims status, member eligibility, and provider status through the EZ NET Online Claims Web Portal .
+All other providers requesting information on the status of a claim, including clarification of any Explanation of Payment may call Claims Customer Service at 800-306-0732.
+Checking Claim Status Once you are a registered user, providers may check claims status, member eligibility, and provider status through the Availity Essentials Provider Portal .
+All other providers requesting information on the status of a claim, including clarification of any Explanation of Payment may call CCA Provider Service at 866-420-9332.
+Web Portal Commonwealth Care Alliance offers two secure web portals where providers can obtain access to claim status, member eligibility, and other options.
+CCA Provider Portal: CCA offers a secure Provider Portal, where active and participating providers, Web PortalCommonwealth Care Alliance offers twowhere providers can obtain access to claim status, membereligibility, and other options.CCA Provider Portal: CCA offers a secure Provider Portal,where active and participating providers, provider groups, provider groups, hospitals, and ancillaries may register to obtain access to member eligibility and authorization status; to access and download CCA documentation, forms, and templates; to access the EZNet Online Claims Web Portal; and to access Explanation of Payments.

+For Dates of Service: Through March 31, 2023

-To access the CCA Provider Portal, you will need to create a new account-be sure to have the most recent CCA Explanation of Payment (EOP) available, along with "check number" and corresponding "payment amount" to assist in the validation process.
+To access the CCA Provider Portal, you will need to create a new account.
+Be sure to have the most recent CCA Explanation of Payment (EOP) available, along with "check number" and corresponding "payment amount" to assist in the validation process.
 Please click the CCA Provider Portal and follow the additional steps required for access.

-EZ NET Online Claims Web Portal: The easy-to-navigate claims web portal requires authorized billers and providers to obtain a login to access this information.
-If you wish to request online access, you can send a request via email to ccaedisupport@pcgus.com.
-If providers utilize billing agencies to manage their account receivables, please grant them access to Payspan and to the secure EZ NET Online Claims Web Portal.
+EZNET Online Claims Web Portal: The easy-tonavigate claims web portal requires authorized billers and providers to obtain a login to access this information.
+To request online access, please email ccaedisupport@pcgus.com.

+If providers utilize billing agencies to manage their account receivables, please grant them access to Payspan and to the secure EZNET Online Claims Web Portal.